-[NOTE: Personality refers to a person's patterns of thinking, feeling, and acting / reacting an tends to influence our work style.
+[NOTE: Personality [or social style] refers to a person's patterns of thinking, feeling, and acting / reacting; that tends to influence our work style.
 Work style is how we organize work, manage time, what we value at work, how we interact and contribute to the team]

-2. Fully describe the various bases of power of both Thomas Green and Frank Davis, both those that you have witnessed - or can assume - from the case.
+2. Fully describe all the various bases of and influences relating to the "power" and of both Thomas Green and Frank Davis, both those that you have witnessed - or can assume - from the case.